Category Archives: –CLINCH COUNTY GA–

 National Register of Historic Places

-I believe these were built to house employees of the Sessoms timber and turpentine operations.
+I believe this house and another one adjacent to it were built to house employees of the Sessoms timber and turpentine operations.
+Both are very endangered and are likely to be gone soon.

 I always like finding these wooden markers.
 They were much more common in the past but many have been lost to the elements or replaced with more permanent markers.